 Prospecting is not cold calling, and prospecting is not selling.
 When you realize that these are different functions, it allows you to treat them as such.

-Cold calling may be one aspect of prospecting, but that’s not all there is to it.
-In this excerpt from a live training event, David Blaise explains that when you think in terms of prospecting and bringing new clients through the door, it doesn’t have to mean cold calling.
+Cold calling may be one method or one potential aspect of prospecting, but that’s not all there is to it.
+So when you think in terms of prospecting and bringing new clients through the door, it doesn’t have to mean cold calling.

 Prospecting is not selling.

 When you realize this… when you realize that these are two different functions, it allows you to treat them as such.

 When you mistakenly view poor prospecting as a reflection of your selling skills, you do yourself a disservice.
 Because you may be a great salesperson.

 Some of the most successful salespeople I know don’t consider themselves to be salespeople.
 “Hey, I’m a salesperson.”
 You know, like that approach.